mitkox/AzureTerraformWorkshop/challenges/03-terraformcount/README.md

 From the Cloud Shell, change directory into a folder specific to this challenge.
 If you created the scaffolding in Challenge 00, then you can use the command `cd ~/AzureWorkChallenges/challenge03/`.

-Copy the main.tf file from challenge 02 into the current directory.
+Copy the all *.tf files from challenge 02 into the current directory.

 Now that we have created a baseline we will update it to scale using the count parameter: